-9.4.4.3A-Reconfiguring a formance outcomes Acceptable outcomes Complies Comments a and frontage of lots PO1 Lots AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B.
-Both proposed allotments will remain compliant.
-Exis sting buildings and easem ents cont exis onfiguring a lot which ains existing land uses or AO2.1 Each land use and associated infrastructure is contained within its individual lot. • The development complies. (b) area and dimensions to accommodate existing land uses, buildings and structures; and any continuing use is not compromised by the reconfiguration.
-AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. ~ The development complies.
+9.4.4.3A-Reconfiguring a ormance outcomes Acceptable outcomes Complies Comments Area and frontage of lots PO1 Lots • AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B.
+Complies.
+All proposed lots will exceed 800m2 in area.
+All lots will have dimensions sufficient to accommodate a future dwelling house and associated outbuildings.
+Exis sting buildings and easeme ents cont exis onfiguring a lot which ains existing land uses or AO2.1 Each land use and associated infrastructure is contained within its individual lot. • The development will comply. (b) area and dimensions to accommodate existing land uses, buildings and structures; and any continuing use is not compromised by the reconfiguration.
+AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments PO3 Reconfiguring a lot which contains an existing easement ensures: (a) future buildings, structures and accessways are able to be sited to avoid the easement; and (b) the reconfiguration does not compromise the purpose of the easement or the continued operation of any infrastructure contained within the easement.
-AO3 No acceptable outcome is provided. • The subject land contains a drainage easement within existing Lot 18.
-This easement does not unreasonably impact upon the useability of either proposed allotment.
+A 0 " Performance outcomes Acceptable outcomes Complies Comments PO3 Reconfiguring a lot which contains an existing easement ensures: (a) future buildings, structures and accessways are able to be sited to avoid the easement; and (b) the reconfiguration does not compromise the purpose of the easement or the continued operation of any infrastructure contained within the easement.
+AO3 No acceptable outcome is provided.
+The development complies.
 Boundary realignment PO4 The boundary realignment retains all attendant and existing infrastructure connections and potential connections.
-AO4 No acceptable outcome is provided. • The development complies.
+AO4 No acceptable outcome is provided. n/a Not applicable.
 Access and road network PO5 Access to a reconfigured lot (including driveways and paths) must not have an adverse impact on: (a) safety; (b) drainage; (c) visual amenity; (d) privacy of adjoining premises; and (e) service provision.
-AO5 No acceptable outcome is provided. ~ Access to both allotments will remain unchanged.
+AO5 No acceptable outcome is provided. • The development will comply.

-Doufo www.c.c.c.
-A contable outcomes Complies Commonto Perro rmance outcomes Acceptable outcomes Complies Comments that a provid (a) (b) (c) infiguring a lot ensures access to a lot can be led that: is consistent with that provided in the surrounding area; maximises efficiency and safety; and is consistent with the nature of the intended use of the lot.
-Vehicle crossover and access is provided in accordance with the design guidelines and specifications set out in Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-Access to both allotments will remain unchanged.
-1 be considered in demonstrating nce with PO6. design (a) (b) (c) (d) Note-T should s in the Industry zone are ned having regard to: the intended use of the lots; the existing use of surrounding land; the vehicular servicing requirements of the intended use; the movement and turning requirements of B-Double vehicles.
-The Parking and access code be considered in demonstrating nee with PO7.
-AO7 No acceptable outcome is provided. n/a Not applicable.
-Rear I lots (a) ots are designed to: provide a high standard of amenity for residents and other users of the site; AO8.1 Rear lots are designed to facilitate development that adjoins or overlooks a park or open space. n/a Not applicable. (c) provide a high standard of amenity for adjoining properties; and not adversely affect the safety and efficiency of AO8.2 No more than two rear lots are created behind any lot with a road frontage. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments PO6 Recc that provi (a) (b) (c) onfiguring a lot ensures access to a lot can be ided that: is consistent with that provided in the surrounding area; maximises efficiency and safety; and is consistent with the nature of the intended use of the lot.
+The Parking and access code be considered in demonstrating lance with PO6.
+AO6 Vehicle crossover and access is provided in accordance with the design guidelines and specifications set out in Planning Scheme Policy 4 - FNQROC Regional Development Manual.
+The development will comply. desiq(a) (b) (c) (d) ds in the Industry zone are gned having regard to: the intended use of the lots; the existing use of surrounding land; the vehicular servicing requirements of the intended use; the movement and turning requirements of B-Double vehicles.
+The Parking and access code be considered in demonstrating lance with PO7.
+AO7 No acceptable outcome is provided. n/a Not applicable. rlots PO8 lots are designed to: provide a high standard of amenity for residents and other users of the AO8.1 Rear lots are designed to facilitate development that adjoins or overlooks a park or open space. • Proposed Lot 213 will have an area of 3,862m2, allowing open space within the actual lot. (b) site; provide a high standard of amenity for adjoining properties; and not adversely affect the AO8.2 No more than two rear lots are created behind any lot with a road frontage. • Complies.